verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Added liveness probe for the AuthProxy NGINX server.
 - Added support for dynamic configuration overrides to Verrazzano components from various monitored sources, including ConfigMaps, Secrets, and Values referenced in the Verrazzano CR.
 - Added support for JWT authentication and authorization policy specification for applications.
-- Added support for Prometheus ServiceMonitor and PodMonitor CRs deployed using Prometheus Operator.
+- Added support for Prometheus Service Monitor and Pod Monitor CRs deployed using Prometheus Operator.
 - Updated Keycloak image to fix CVEs.

 ### v1.3.0
 Features:

-- Post-installation updates: Configurations for DNS, certificate management, logging, ingress, and OpenSearch cluster configuration can be updated after a Verrazzano installation.
+- Post-installation updates: configurations for DNS, certificate management, logging, ingress, and OpenSearch cluster configuration can be updated after a Verrazzano installation.
 - Added Jaeger Distributed Tracing.
 - Support for Kubernetes v1.22 and v1.23.
-- kube-prometheus-stack components are now part of Verrazzano and can be enabled, these include: Prometheus Operator, AlertManager, kube-state-metrics, and such.
+- kube-prometheus-stack components are now part of Verrazzano and can be enabled, these include Prometheus Operator, AlertManager, kube-state-metrics, and such.

 Component version updates: